rajneesh304/obsidian-sync/design-patterns/Behavioral/Types/Observer Pattern.md

 **Example**
 Imagine that you have two types of objects: a `Customer` and a `Store`.
 The customer is very interested in a particular brand of product (say, it’s a new model of the iPhone) which should become available in the store very soon.
 So the customer will get subscribed to the item in store and store will become a producer.

+**Real world analogy**
+If you subscribe to a newspaper or magazine, you no longer need to go to the store to check if the next issue is available.
+Instead, the publisher sends new issues directly to your mailbox right after publication or even in advance.

 **Producer Code**
 ```java
 public interface ObservableInterface {